List of The Adventures of Tintin characters: Bab El Ehr

 Sheikh Bab El Ehr is an Arab insurgent who fights Emir Ben Kalish Ezab, ruler of the fictional Arabian state of Khemed; though overall he comes across as a villain rather than a noble fighter.

-In Land of Black Gold, he is shown allied with Dr. Müller and his Skoil Petroleum Company and fighting a guerrilla war against Ben Kalish Ezab, the Emir.
+In Land of Black Gold, he is shown allied with Dr. Müller and his Skoil Petroleum Company and fighting a guerrilla war against Ben Kalish Ezab, the emir.
 Bab El Ehr's men mistake Tintin for a weapons smuggler working for the sheikh, and rescue him from Ben Kalish Ezab's soldiers.
-After discovering the mistake, Bab El Ehr accuses Tintin of being a spy for the Emir and makes him a prisoner.
+After discovering the mistake, Bab El Ehr accuses Tintin of being a spy for the emir and makes him a prisoner.
 Tintin collapses from thirst after a long march on foot through the desert, and is left behind by Bab El Ehr.

 Bab El Ehr plays a major behind-the-scenes role in The Red Sea Sharks, having used Mosquito fighter planes provided by Mr. Dawson to carry out a successful coup d'état and overthrow the Emir.
 After Dawson discovers Tintin spying on his arms dealership, he warns Bab El Ehr, who puts out a reward for the capture of Tintin and Haddock.
-At the close of The Red Sea Sharks, Bab El Ehr's regime is overthrown.
+At the close of The Red Sea Sharks, Bab El Ehr's regime is declared over.

 His name is derived from the Brussels dialect word babbelaar or "tattler".